buiilding/Nova-Voice/README.md

 **A production-ready, horizontally scalable speech-to-text and translation system built with microservices architecture**

-Built by [@PeterBui](https://github.com/buiilding) with AI assistance from Cursor, Claude, ChatGPT, Gemini, and CodeRabbit
+Built by [@PeterBui](https://github.com/PeterBui) with AI assistance from Cursor, Claude, ChatGPT, and CodeRabbit

 ## 🎯 Project Scope